 Experiment with dynamically adding query parameters.

 In part 3, you’ll dynamically create agreements.

 First, you’ll need to establish access.
-With Adobe Sign, there are two ways to connect via API.
+With Acrobat Sign, there are two ways to connect via API.
 OAuth Tokens & Integration Keys.
 Unless you have a very specific reason to use OAuth with your application, you will want to explore Integration Keys first.

 Now that you have access and can interact with the API, see what you can do with the API.